-What Happens If I Don't Pay Property Taxes in Colorado
+What Happens If I Don't Pay Property Taxes in Colorado?

 If your Colorado property taxes are delinquent, you might eventually lose your home after a tax lien sale.

-When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
-A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
-Accordingly, if you don't pay the real property taxes on your Colorado home, the county treasurer can hold a tax lien sale and you could eventually lose ownership of your property.
+Accordingly, if you don't pay the real property taxes on your Colorado home, the county treasurer can hold a tax lien sale, often on the internet.
+The winning bidder gets a certificate of purchase and the right to collect the delinquent amounts from you.

 Again, if you don't pay your property taxes in Colorado, the delinquent amount becomes a lien on your home.
 Once there's a tax lien on your home, the tax collector may sell that lien at an auction.
 This auction is called a "tax lien sale."
-Then, if you don't pay off the amount of the lien plus various other amounts in a specified amount of time, the winning bidder can get title to your home.

 In Colorado, property taxes become due and payable on January 1 of the year following that in which they're levied and become delinquent on June 16 of that year.
 (Colo.
 Rev. Stat. § 39-10-102).
 Properties are eligible for a tax lien sale the same year they become delinquent.

 The county treasurer sells tax liens at a public auction.
 (Colo.
 Rev. Stat. § 39-11-108).
-Colorado tax sales typically take place in the fall of each year but must be held on or before the second Monday in December.
+Colorado tax sales typically occur in the fall of each year but must be held on or before the second Monday in December.
 (Colo.
 Rev. Stat. § 39-11-109).
-The bidding starts at the amount of the delinquent taxes, interest, and fees then due.
-(Colo.
-Rev. Stat. § 39-11-101).

 Notice of the Tax Lien Sale